Congressional District # 18

 Due to the long history and varied usage of the site, many details of past waste storage and disposal practices are not available.
 However, it has been established that during American Encaustic's ownership of the site, a dug well 10 feet in diameter and 40 feet deep was installed.
 Over the years the dug well fell into disuse, and in the early 1970s the well was backfilled.
 Rubble from the demolition of a building and up to 121 drums containing trichloroethylene (TCE) solvents were placed inside the well.
 The abandoned well was approximately 900 feet west of the river and directly across the river from the southern portion of the ZMWF.

-Evidence of TCE contamination at the ZMWF was first observed in July 1981, during a random spot check for volatile organic compounds (VOCs) by U.S. EPA.
+Evidence of TCE contamination at the ZMWF was first observed in July 1981, during a random spot check for volatile organic compounds (VOCs) by the United States Environmental Protection Agency (EPA).
 At that time, TCE was detected in the plant tap at the water treatment plant.
 Three wells in the southern end of the well field were found to be contaminated with TCE and 1,2-dichloroethylene (DCE).
 The southern portion of the ZMWF is currently not being used as a source of water.

 The groundwater and soil contain volatile organic compounds (VOCs).
 The soil also contains some heavy metals.
 In September 1983, U.S. EPA placed the site on the National Priorities List (NPL).